Will & Trust Contests

 - Creditor’s claims.
 You may need legal counsel as a caregiver who provided services on the promise that you would be compensated after a person’s death, or you may need to dispute the legitimacy of such claims.

-You want to be as certain as you can about the facts before filing a will contest or other such lawsuit, and so do we.
-Steps we take include gathering medical information going back several years, conducting interviews with all who may have insight into the deceased person's true wishes, and conducting extensive research into case law that may benefit you.
+You want to be as certain as you can about the facts before filing a will contest or another such lawsuit, and so do we.
+Steps we take include gathering medical information going back several years, conducting interviews with all who may have insight into the deceased person’s true wishes, and conducting extensive research into case law that may benefit you.